Strategy 14 min read May 15, 2026 Roy Redd Updated June 2026

 How long does it take to sell an engineering firm?

-The 3.5x–6.5x EBITDA range for California engineering and surveying firms is real, but your firm's actual multiple is determined by the specific factors outlined here — not by the average.
-Firms with contracted backlog, multi-principal licensed staff, institutional client relationships, and clean financials land at 5x–6.5x.
-Firms with principal-dependent revenue, a single licensed owner, and project-by-project income land at 3.5x–4.5x.
-The gap between those endpoints is worth 1–2x EBITDA on a $1M EBITDA business — roughly $1M–$2M in proceeds.
-The preparation work to close that gap takes 12–18 months and is entirely within the seller's control.
+The 4x–7x EBITDA range for California engineering firms and the 3.5x–6x range for land surveying firms reflect real market activity — typical ranges, deal-dependent.
+Your firm's actual multiple is determined by the specific factors outlined here, not the midpoint.
+Engineering firms with contracted backlog, multi-licensed professional staff, institutional client relationships, and clean financials land at the top half of the range.
+Firms with principal-dependent revenue, a single licensed owner, and project-by-project income land at the lower end.
+The gap between those endpoints — worth 1x–2x EBITDA on a $1M EBITDA business, or roughly $1M–$2M in exit proceeds — is entirely within the seller's control to close over 18–24 months of deliberate preparation.
+For a broader look at how PE roll-up buyers evaluate acquisition targets in professional services, see the [roll-up strategy guide for small business acquisitions](/blog/roll-up-strategy-guide-small-business-acquisitions).
 For current market data on your specific firm, review the [engineering and surveying firm EBITDA multiples and deal structure page](/valuation-multiples/engineering-surveying-firm).

-DealFlow OS connects engineering firm sellers with vetted buyers — search funds, PE platforms, and strategic acquirers actively acquiring in California.
+DealFlow OS connects California engineering and land surveying firm sellers with vetted buyers — search funds, PE platforms, and strategic acquirers actively acquiring in the state.

 Acquisition Guide